 The IIASA Urban Futures Hub is a cutting-edge research initiative dedicated to studying and assessing how cities and urban systems can lead climate change mitigation and adaptation efforts from local to global scales.

-The IIASA Urban Futures Hub is a new research initiative and project established within the Energy, Climate, and Energy (ECE) program at IIASA in 2023.
+The IIASA Urban Futures Hub is a new research initiative established in 2023 within the Energy, Climate, and Environment (ECE) program at IIASA.

 • City-scale models and scenarios